Get rid of debt once and for all

 Determine just how much debt you actually have.

 Who do you owe?
 Credit card companies, friends, family?
 Do you have a car loan, mortgage, bank loan or buy now & pay later loan?
 Write every single debt down.
 Include the amount you owe, the minimum monthly payment, and the interest rate (if applicable).

 Add all of your debt together to get the big number.
 Try not to pass out.

 In order to see exactly where all of your money is going, you need to track your spending for at least 1 month (3 is ideal).
 Many people don’t realize how much they spend on little things every month, like coffee, snacks, and magazines.
 Track every penny.
 I bet you will be surprised to see where some of your money is going.

 Trim the fat.

-Do you really need to buy a coffee every day?
-Cut back to once a week and put that savings towards your debt.
+Do you really need to buy coffee every day?
+Cut back to once a week and put those savings towards your debt.
 Are you going out for lunch every day?
 Again, cut back and put your savings towards debt.